danielhabib1/41189-Weekly-Journal/README.md

 Through reflection upon the challenges faced within this week, it became apparent that the delay between submitting the pre-submission and commencing the remainder of the final report.
 Particularly, upon submission, we all had a feeling of relief and completion which led to a neglection of the assessment.
 Therefore, the greatest challenge was building our motivation back.
 This was handled well by the team, as each of us realised after a few days that we need to get back into the assessment and regular communication.

+Week 10:

+•	What have I learnt/Insights have I gained:

+Through reflecting upon the week 10 workshop, it has been observed that the structure of this week’s class was similar to that of week 9.
+Ultimately, Juan provided a brief introduction and then divided us into breakout rooms.
+Within this period, my assessment group read the external comments made by peers within our class.
+Thus, we gained insight into the strengths and weaknesses of the pre-submission, which could then be adapted to the remainder of the report.
+Specifically, the positive comments about our report was the solid information and relevant evidence, as well as an effective choice of graphs and models to support our argument.
+However, the negative comments stated that at times, the writing of the report was too complex, which made it more difficult to read and follow.
+These additional insights about our report were extremely helpful in identifying our teams’ greatest strengths as well as weakness which required addressal.
+The comments made by both Juan and fellow peers has instilled a mindset within each of us which focuses on enhancing our strengths and improving our weaknesses in order to improve the succinctness of the final report.

+•	What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+After analysing the feedback received, the greatest challenge was identifying individual aspects that require change.
+Upon reflection, it was apparent that many holistic changes needed to be made to enhance the group dynamic.
+However, when breaking down these changes into Individual adjustments for each member, difficulty arose.
+Consequently, the team devised a group strategy where the group would read each other’s parts and have the peer comments as a criterion.
+Subsequently we were able to identify specific changes that were required for specific people.
+This sought to be much more beneficial than self-evaluation as there was less bias.

+•	What are (my/the) perceived strengths and weaknesses that I have observed?

+Through analysing individual strengths and weaknesses throughout week 10, it became evident that group has effectively addressed all weaknesses.
+Specifically, within this week there were only team strengths.
+At this stage, we have all downloaded the extension for GitHub and learned how to navigate these platforms through an informative group call.
+Further, we are adhering to a regular call schedule where progress is discussed, and issues are being raised.
+Finally, we have gained a sense of familiarity with each other that allows for open communication and lack of hesitation when any questions or misunderstandings arise.